 SEARCH THE ARCHIVES

-A Kentucky court has awarded summary judgment to Gates Rubber Co. in another chemical exposure suit, ruling that the plaintiff had failed the underlying action more than two years after the limitations period has expired.
+A Kentucky federal court has awarded summary judgment to Gates Rubber Co. in a chemical exposure case, concluding that the claims were filed more than two years after the statute of limitations had expired.